 Wildlife & EcoSystems

-Basics of Tracks & Signs: Form teams and compete in a series of games and activities to help you learn and develop different tracking skills.
+Tracks & Signs: Form teams and compete in a series of games and activities to help you learn and develop different tracking skills.
 As well as learn about the more common animal’s and their signs that you can come across outdoors.
 Has specific habitat requirement.

 Outdoor Survival: Depending on what resources are available at your location there are a few different activities we can do to teach outdoor survival.
 We also can alter the class to have a STEM focus.
 Some examples include Shelter Building & Engineering, Fire Science & Physics, and Water Purification & Engineering.
 Has specific outdoor space requirements.